issaitorres/Portfolio/README.md

 # Hangman UI

-The purpose of this application is to run Hangman Game using PyGame module
+The purpose of this application is to run Hangman using the PyGame module.

 To run this yourself:
 1. Clone Repository